 When pricing your events hourly, you must consider your post-production time after the event.
 How much time do you spend edited, adjusting and touching up your images.
 Include that time in your hourly rate.

 Hourly + Expenses: Some events require travel, props or location expenses.
-It is helpful to charge for these expense separately.
-Depending on the client, you may wish to consider invoicing your expenses upfront or before delivery of the images.
+It is helpful to charge for these expenses separately.
+Depending on the client, you may wish to consider invoicing your expenses upfront or before the delivery of the images.

 Day Rate: This is a common method to quote photography.
 Photography buyers are often comfortable with the traditional day-rate model.
 When you quote a day rate, like hourly, you need to consider your time spent working both before and after the actual assignment.
 Giving post-production time away for free can place a large dent in a photographer’s profitability.

 Art buyers like day rates because, for decades in the advertising industry, this has been the predominant structure of photography contracts.
 They know what they are getting, It also allows photography buyers to use the photographer’s time to their advantage; and this is understandable.
 Day rates also make it easier to compare apples to apples in a bidding situation.
 However, day rates in the digital age don’t make as much sense as they once did.

 Photographers work more quickly in 2018, yet the value of the image is the same.
 If you do offer a day rate, make sure that you consider all the time needed to complete the job, the value of the image to the client, and how they plan to use the photographs.
 Also, when offering day rates, make sure to line-item all possible expenses in your proposal.